 Start by trying to replicate the problem

-- Some software faults are caused by a particular combination of apps interacting poorly with one another.
+- Some software faults are caused by programmes interacting with one another.
 You may encounter a one-off problem purely by chance and never experience it again.
+Often, software problems will cause the affected programme(s) to crash or your computer to freeze.

 If you can replicate a fault, see if the software's help section offers a solution